LuccaHellriegel/cgaa/ai/stories/story-3.story.md

   - Implemented `createGameData()` function in `src/gamedata.ts` to allocate and initialize `GameData` with default values and pre-allocated arrays.
   - Updated `src/game.ts` to import `GameData`, `createGameData`, add `gameData` property, initialize it, and pass it to `Board` constructor.
   - Updated `src/board.ts` to import `GameData`, add `gameData` property, and update constructor to accept `GameData`.

-## Agent Notes & Chat Log Summary

-- Agent completed all subtasks for defining and allocating the `GameData` structure.
+  - Completed all subtasks for defining and allocating the `GameData` structure.
-- Created `src/gamedata.ts` and helper `src/core/types.ts`.
-- Implemented `createGameData` initialization logic.
-- Integrated `GameData` into `Game` and `Board` classes.
   - Addressed user query regarding placeholder comments, clarifying they relate to future stories.
-- Current state: All subtasks complete.
-Waiting for user review and approval to mark story as Complete.